fauzihalabe/node-provably-fair/README.md

 provablyFair.rotateSeeds();
 ```

-### 7. "Getters for Public Data"
+### 7. Getters for Public Data

-"You can retrieve the public hash, nonce, or other important data using getters."
+You can retrieve the public hash, nonce, or other important data using getters.

 #### `getPublicHash()`
-- "Returns the current public hash generated from the server seed and secret salt."
+- Returns the current public hash generated from the server seed and secret salt.

 #### Example: